Rajneesh100/project_gimini/README.md

 * https://project-gimini-1.onrender.com/chat_history

   this is a Get method
-  this is again using jwt token authentication so it's same as /profile end point. you need to put your jwt token in the Bearer token in Postman you will see your past chat data with ai like this below:
+  this is again using jwt token authentication so it's same as /profile end point. you need to put your jwt token in the Bearer token in Postman. this will send all the chat data related to uou either you sent it or you recieved it. you will see your past chat data with ai like this below:
   ```
   {